psa162/sql-data-warehouse-project/README.md

 💰 Sales trends and forecasting

-These insights enable better decision-making and business performance tracking.
+These insights enable better business decisions and performance tracking.

+📈 Power BI Dashboard

+Below is a snapshot of the final dashboard built on the Gold Layer model:

 🧰 Technology Stack